 9. Not knowing when to work with a professional for parts of the van build

-You haven’t failed in your DIY van build if you opt to have some of the more technical aspects of your van build done by a professional.
+You haven’t failed in your DIY conversion if you opt to have some of the more technical aspects of your camper van build done by a professional.
 Whether it’s about the time, know-how or not having the right tools for the job, it can be the right choice for certain aspects of your build, such as installing:

 - Windows and roof vent/fans – for when holes need to be cut and sealed in your van’s walls and ceiling